vygr/ChrysaLisp/docs/lisp/iteration.md

 (length "ABCDEF")
 ```

-Extraction of a single element with `(elem-get seq index)`.
-Negative indexes
+Extraction of a single element with `(elem-get seq idx)`.
+Negative indexes mean
-mean to index from the back of the sequence !
+to index from the back of the sequence !
 Very useful !

 ```lisp
 (elem-get "abcd" 1)